Sandia Preparatory School: Curriculum

 Sandia Prep is an independent school and does not accept funding from the district, state, or federal government; therefore, it is not restricted by policies put in place by those entities.
-The school has developed a more rigorous college-prep curriculum as compared to a state-prescribed one.
-The curriculum is typified by a focus on experiential learning, critical thinking, and collaboration.
-Every department offers advanced classes to help position students well for college admission.
+The school has developed its own college-prep curriculum as compared to a state-prescribed one.

-Prep’s sixth and seventh grades are arranged with an elective rotation cycle which allows students to sample many courses in their first two years to begin to know their own talents and interests; classes rotate every quarter.
-The upper school (high school grades nine through twelve) is designed to provide students with the opportunity to test their skills in a variety of academic disciplines.
-English, mathematics, science, history, modern language, arts, digital media and communications, and physical education are all required.
-Independent study and special, depth-diving academic programs are also offered.
+The school's sixth and seventh grades are arranged with an elective rotation cycle which allows students to sample courses in their first two years; classes rotate every quarter.
+In the upper school (high school grades nine through twelve), English, mathematics, science, history, modern language, arts, digital media and communications, and physical education are all required.

-Prep is known for the rapport which forms between its faculty and students.
-Its diverse teaching staff encourages engagement, global awareness, and experimentation.

-The school has a rotating schedule of four days lettered A-D. There are eight periods, four of which are featured in a school day.
-Middle school and upper school assemblies, office hours, and class advisories are included throughout the week.

 Facilities

-Sandia Prep encompasses 33 acres, including 5 sports fields, 4 newly-renovated tennis courts, and a contemporary track and soccer stadium.
-There are 16 campus buildings totaling 171,496 square feet.
+Sandia Prep encompasses 33 acres, including 5 sports fields, 4 tennis courts, and a track and soccer stadium.
+There are 16 campus buildings totalling 171,496 square feet.
 The buildings include over 50 classrooms and administrative offices, three computer labs, the DesignLab (Prep's makerspace), art studios, a photo lab, the Center for Learning Excellence, the Outdoor Leadership Program, Saunders Library, the Russell Student Center and its cafeteria, the Pitchfork Café, a dance room, a rehearsal room, and the 300+ seat McCall Family Theater which was renovated in the fall of 2018.

-Prep completed a million-dollar renovation of its track and soccer stadium in 2015 and rebuilt its tennis courts in 2021.
+Prep completed a renovation of its track and soccer stadium in 2015 and rebuilt its tennis courts in 2021.
 The school has an additional soccer field, and baseball and softball fields.
-The campus includes two gyms: the West Gym which seats 600 people and can be configured for four basketball courts or four volleyball courts; and the Field House, built in 2008, which includes the 850-seat gymnasium, a weight room, multipurpose room, locker rooms, offices, and spacious lobby.
+The campus includes two gyms: the West Gym which seats 600 people and can be configured for four basketball courts or four volleyball courts; and the Field House, built in 2008, which includes the 850-seat gymnasium, a weight room, multipurpose room, locker rooms, offices, and lobby.

-Sandia Prep is the only high school in New Mexico that has its own observatory.